m-lab/mlab-vis-pipeline/README.md

 The dataflow pipelines have been developed using Eclipse.
 You can see more about the pipelines in the nested README files.

+You can run linting on the python code in `tools/` by calling:

+`make lint`

 # Running the pipelines remotely

 Since some of the pipelines take a very long time to run, it's best to run them